Marital Property Attorney in Phoenix, AZ

 How to Determine Property Value

 Each asset or debt is assigned a monetary value by the spouses or the family court if the couple cannot agree.
 An estimated value for each property will help a judge in determining a fair property settlement.
-Appraisals can benefit a couple or a court in determining the value of the real property, artwork, or antiques.
+Appraisals can benefit a couple or a court in determining the value of real property, artwork, or antiques.
 Retirement assets may be complicated to assess and may need the services of an actuary, CPA, or other financial specialists.

 Selling Marital Property